 In a decision in the case, Scott v.
 Canada (Attorney General), 2013 BCSC 1651, released on September 6, 2013, Mr. Justice Weatherill described the action as “about promises the Canadian Government made to men and women injured while in service to their country and whether it is obliged to fulfill those promises.”
 The court permitted the action to continue on the basis of the social covenant and the Honour of the Crown pleadings as well as claims for breach of fiduciary duty and claims under the Canadian Charter of Rights and Freedoms:

 - s.
 7 for depriving the Plaintiffs and the Class with the right to life, liberty and security of the person;

 - s.
 15 for violation of the equality rights of the plaintiffs and the class.

 The action will continue with a certification of common issues and the normal litigation processes of discovery.

-Miller Thomson’s litigation team is led by Vancouver partner Donald J. Sorochan, Q.C., with significant contributions from Darrell Roberts, Q.C. and Vancouver associates Kelsey Thompson, Richard Truman, Victor Ing, Morgan Camley and Aimee Schalles and students Silvana Lovera and Isobel Romera.
+Miller Thomson’s litigation team is led by Vancouver partner Donald J. Sorochan, Q.C., with significant contributions from Darrell Roberts, Q.C. and Vancouver associates Kelsey Thompson, Richard Truman, Victor Ing, Morgan Camley and Aimee Schalles and students Silvana Lovera and Isobel Romeral.

 Miller Thomson lawyers and students from across Canada have also supported the action by coordination of contacts with veteran class members in all parts of the country.
 They include: